Nytrith/Skip-List-in-C-/README.md

-# This was my attempt at building different data structures
+# Here I store all the data structures that i tried to build, either for college projects or for fun